Sapientia01/Time-Tracking-Dashboard/README.md

 ## The challenge

-Your challenge is to build out this dashboard and get it looking as close to the design as possible.
+This challenge is to build out this dashboard and get it looking as close to the design as possible.

-The users should can:
+The users can:

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page